-This edible cookie dough recipe is vegan, gluten-free, and absolutely delicious—plus, you can bake it if you want a conventional batch of cookies.
+This edible cookie dough recipe is safe to eat raw, not to mention vegan, gluten-free, and absolutely delicious—plus, you can bake it if you want a conventional batch of cookies.

 We all know sneaking a bite of raw cookie dough can be the best part of baking, but it can also be legitimately dangerous (because of the raw flour).
 Luckily, there are people like Kristen Tomlan, founder of DŌ, Cookie Dough Confections, who have made edible cookie dough easier and more delicious than ever.